zmkfirmware/zmk/docs/docs/faq.md

 ### How is the latency?

-Latency is comparable to other firmware offerings.
+The latency of ZMK is comparable to other firmware offerings.
 ZMK is equipped with a variety of scanning methods and debounce algorithms that can affect the final measured latency.
-[This video shows a latency comparison of ZMK and other keyboard firmwares](https://www.youtube.com/watch?v=jWL4nU-vtWs).
+[This video](https://www.youtube.com/watch?v=jWL4nU-vtWs) shows a latency comparison of ZMK and other keyboard firmwares.

 ### What bootloader does ZMK use?

-ZMK isn’t designed for any particular bootloader, and supports flashing different boards with different flash utilities (e.g. OpenOCD, nrfjprog, Blackmagic, etc.).
+ZMK isn’t designed for any particular bootloader, and supports flashing different boards with different flash utilities (e.g. OpenOCD, nrfjprog, etc.).
 So if you have any difficulties, please let us know on [Discord](https://zmk.dev/community/discord/invite)!

 ### Can I contribute?